Our Foundation believes in the power of education to help transform lives and improve communities.

 He is former Director of Envestra Limited and the Australian Petroleum Production and Exploration Association Limited (APPEA).
 He is former Chairman of Energy Supply Association of Australia (esaa), Oil Company of Australia and Contact Energy Limited.
 He is a Fellow of Australian Institute of Company Directors.
 Since March 2017, Grant has been a Director of BHP Billiton Limited and BHP Billiton plc.

-Brenda is Vice-President, Executive Dean Arts and Education, and Alfred Deakin Professor at Deakin University.
-Brenda has a Masters from the University of Rochester, NY and a PhD from the University of Melbourne.
-She is a Graduate of the Australian Institute of Company Directors.
+Brenda is Alfred Deakin Professor Emerita at Deakin University.
+She has a Masters from the University of Rochester, NY, her PhD is from the University of Melbourne and she is a Graduate of the Australian Institute of Company Directors.

 She is Chair Australian Research Council Excellence in Research, Australia Panel for Education and Human Studies, 2015-2018.
-Brenda is a Fulbright Ambassador, Chair of both the Fulbright Victorian Selection Committee 2012- and Fulbright US Distinguished Scholars Committee 2018.
+Brenda is a Fulbright Ambassador, Chair of both the Fulbright Victorian Selection Committee 2012- and chairs other committees as needed.
+She is Deputy Chair of the Girls from Oz Board.
 From 2011-2015, she was President of the Australian Council of Deans of Education.

 Helen was the first woman to head an Australian Government department and, since 1985, has headed the Departments of Education, Tourism, Immigration and Multicultural Affairs, Communications IT and the Arts, and Human Services.
 She has been Public Service Commissioner and Parliamentary Service Commissioner and was the inaugural Head of the Commonwealth-State Relations Secretariat.